ash0080/gun.doc.cn/How-to-Run-A-GUN-Server.md

+> These docs are out of date!
+Please check https://gun.eco/docs/Installation#server instead.

 To sync with other peers on a browser, you'll need to connect to one or more servers.
 While learning gun or building small apps, you can simply use our community server:

  - `http://gungame.herokuapp.com/gun`